lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
-- August, 2020, one paper on vehicle re-idenrification with vehicle parsing is accpepted by ACM Multimedia, 2020.
+- August, 2020, one regular paper and one demo paper are accpepted by ACM Multimedia, 2020.
 - July, 2020, we release a large-scale multi-grained vehicle parsing dataset, **MVP dataset**, for vehicle part segmentation.
 For more datails, please refer to [MVP](MVP.md).
 - July, 2020, one paper was published on IEEE Transactions on Image Processing [LINK](https://ieeexplore.ieee.org/document/9127791).
 - June, 2020, our team presented **FastReID**, a powerful toolbox of object re-identification for academia and industry.
 It achieves the state-of-the-art performance for both person Re-Id and vehicle Re-Id.
 Please refer to our [paper](https://arxiv.org/abs/2006.02631) and [repo](https://github.com/JDAI-CV/fast-reid) for more details.